• Skip to primary navigation

 salad in a jar is a meal prep favorite!

-For other salad-in-a-jar recipes, check out the Asian and Southwestern versions.
+For other salad-in-a-jar recipes, check out the Asian salad in a jar and Southwestern salad in a jar.

 We hope you love this warm baked salad recipe.
 Please rate and leave a comment below.
 Be sure to share a picture on Instagram and tag us @danielsplaterecipes so we can see your creation!